-Previously, I was a PhD student in the J.A.
+Previously, I completed my PhD in applied mathematics for cognitive science in the J.A.
 Dieudonné laboratory at Université Côte d'Azur (Nice, France), under the supervision of Patricia Reynaud-Bouret, Fabien Mathy, and Thomas Laloë.
-During my PhD, I used computational modeling and experimentation to study human category learning and representation.
+During my doctoral studies, I used computational modeling and experimentation to study human category learning and representation.

 Please, feel free to contact me.
 I'm always happy to talk about creative and ambitious ideas!